 Bernedoodle Puppies for Sale

-Looking for Bernedoodle puppies for sale?
-This designer breed started appearing in 2003 and has been a favorite ever since.
+The Bernedoodle breed started appearing in 2003 and has been a favorite ever since.
 The docile, loving nature of the Bernese Mountain Dog combines with the hypoallergenic coat of a Standard Poodle, resulting in a healthy, handsome pup that is intelligent and gentle.

 This breed is recognized by the ACHC (American Canine Hybrid Club) and can also be registered through IDCR (International Designer Canine Registry) and ICA (International Canine Association, Inc.).

-If you want to buy a Bernedoodle puppy, it’s smart to do a little research first.
-These puppies are intelligent, playful, and sweet-natured.
+These Bernedoodle puppies are intelligent, playful, and sweet-natured.
 They like children and usually do well with other dogs and pets.
 The playful dogs are merry but can sometimes be stubborn, especially during the puppy phase.
 While they learn commands quickly, some will resist training at first, so be consistent.

 This breed can be reserved or even nervous around strangers if the pups are not properly socialized early on.
 Puppies love to cuddle and enjoy moderate exercise, so a few short walks a day should keep them calm and centered.